 What Can You Do To Protect Against Leaky Gut?

 The theory is that balancing the gut can have a domino effect on many other aspects of health.
-So, if you or a family member is suffering from behavioral or neuro-developmental disorders, then you should take a close look at how your lifestyle choices are impacting gut health.
+So, if you or a family member is suffering from behavioral or neurodevelopmental disorders, then you should take a close look at how your lifestyle choices are impacting gut health.
 Healing the gut can be an important element in an overall holistic approach to treating ADHD.

 Here are a few things that you can do to heal the digestive system and overcome Leaky Gut Syndrome:

-- Change Your Diet.
-Food is the foundation to a healthy diet, and if you are eating unhealthy foods then it is likely that your digestive lining is taking a beating.
+Change Your Diet.
+Food is the foundation of a healthy diet, and if you are eating unhealthy foods then it is likely that your digestive lining is taking a beating.
 Get rid of the junk food, and replace it with healthy, natural ingredients instead.
 Many people with ADHD benefit from cutting out certain trigger foods such as artificial dyes, gluten, and dairy.

-- Use Quality Supplements: There are two types of supplements that can support gut health, and you might consider integrating these supplements into your daily routine.
-Probiotics are beneficial because they add the good bacteria that supports a health immune system in the gut.
+Use Quality Supplements: There are two types of supplements that can support gut health, and you might consider integrating these supplements into your daily routine.
+Probiotics are beneficial because they add the good bacteria that supports a healthy immune system in the gut.
 Additionally, digestive enzymes can be helpful to properly break down the food that you eat in order for your body to maximize the nutrients that are available.

 Here at The Sanctuary at Sedona, we understand the importance of an overall holistic approach to treating health and behavioral problems.
 We support our clients with the brain-gut connection by teaching the lifestyle habits that maintain a healthy gut.
-If you are interested in learning about the non 12 step addiction recovery programs and other types of recovery, we invite you to contact us for more information!
+If you are interested in learning about the non 12 step addiction recovery programs and other types of recovery, we